PhoeNyx34/star-wars-media-catalog-app/README.md

 <p>The application uses React/Express to render a web app that allows users to view existing Star Wars media, including movies, TV shows, books, comics, and video games.
 Users may search and filter by various parameters (e.g., canon or legend, media type, primary characters, time period,  target audience age).
 When signed in, users may rate media and also mark whether media is owned, want to watch, watched, etc.</p>

 # Installation
-<p>After cloning the repository, run teh code below whil in the root directory to install dependencies and create the database.</p>
+<p>After cloning the repository, run the code below whil in the root directory to install dependencies and create the database.</p>

 ```Node
 $ yarn install